vinaya-class/vinaya-class.github.io/src/13-money.md

 *Intention* is not a mitigating factor.
 The bhikkhu may not accept the money for someone else's sake.

+NP offence: the money is forfeit, can not be used for the benefit of bhikkhus.

+*Discussion:* unaware of receiving money (wrapped in a bolt of cloth, hidden with food offerings).

 When informing lay supporters who wish to make a donation, the proper language should be used, i.e. not giving them instruction what to do with their money.